 Street fundraisers have never had a very good press.
 It seems a universally accepted challenge that on spotting the neon clad army of clipboards strung down the High Street, we pretend to notice a friend off in the distance, or suddenly receive an urgent phone call.
 They, seeing our avoidance manoeuvres resolutely give chase, armed with tear jerking tales and direct debit forms.

-The issue is that not only can face-to-face fundraising potentially cause annoyance/discomfort, but also that is dominated by just a few household names.
+The issue is that face-to-face fundraising can potentially cause annoyance and it is dominated by just a few household names.
 Their renown makes it easier to elicit face-to-face donations and they can also afford the significant agency staff costs and commissions paid for donor sign-ups.

 – Direct mail